-- 1/2 cup goat cheese (3 oz or 85 gm) Note 1
+- 1/2 cup goat cheese (3 oz), Note 1

-- 1 tbsp Parmesan cheese (optional)
+- 1 tablespoon Parmesan cheese (optional), Note 3

-- Balsamic reduction drizzle Note 3
+- Balsamic reduction drizzle, Note 4

 - MAKE GOAT CHEESE-PESTO MIXTURE (1 min): While peppers are broiling, combine goat cheese, onions and pesto in small bowl.
 Microwave for 15-20 seconds to soften.
 This makes it easier to stuff the peppers.
 Mix well.